Operation Prijedor '95: Timeline of Operation

 On 12 October 1995, the ceasefire entered into force in Bosnia and Herzegovina.
-However, the commander of the 5th Corps of the ARBiH, General Atif Dudaković, ignored the truce and ordered his troops to continue the offensive and to occupy Prijedor and Banja Luka. under the attack of the 43rd Prijedor Motorized Brigade of the VRS, in the northeastern parts of Sanski Most.
+However, the commander of the 5th Corps of the ARBiH, General Atif Dudaković, ignored the truce and ordered his troops to continue the offensive and to liberate Prijedor and Banja Luka under the attack of the 43rd Prijedor Motorized Brigade of the VRS, in the northeastern parts of Sanski Most.
 Which forced the forces of the 5th Corps to suspend offensive actions and go on the defensive, where they defend Sanski Most from the counteroffensive of the VRS units for the next week.
 ARBiH forces suffered heavy losses on the line Koprivna — Ališići — Usorci, and there was a possibility that Sanski Most would fall under the control of Republika Srpska.
 From 13 to 17 October, 64 shells were fired from the direction of Sanski Most towards the narrower part of the city of Prijedor, but without significant success.
-In that Muslim bombing, one person was killed and 18 were wounded.
+In that ARBiH bombing, one person was killed and 18 were wounded.
 The fighting was suspended on 20 October.